JaymeAlves/sonar-go-test/readme.md

 # SonarQube lab

-The objective of this repo is just a lab to learn more about SonarQube and test coverage.
+The objective of this repo is just a lab to learn more about SonarQube andgit  test coverage.

 # Cloud scenario v2